artcuddy/project5-foodsnap-frontend/README.md

 -   An 'Open App' button will appear, click this to take you to your deployed app.

 -   You can enable automatic deploys in the 'deployment section' so each time you push your code to 'Github' your deployed app will be updated.

+## Database Creation Steps On Elephant SQL.

+-   Login to <a href="https://customer.elephantsql.com/login">ElephantSQL</a>

+-   Click create nerw instance.

+-   Give it a name, select the free plan and click on select region.

+-   As I'm in Ireland I selected AWS EU-WEST-1, then click review and if happy click create instance.

+-   Click on the created instance and copy the database access URL you will need to add this to Heroku as a Config Var.

+-   Once these steps have been completed your API should now be connected to the ElephantSQL postgres database.

 ### Github Local Deployment